 - Once admitted to Bemidji State University, you may apply to the RN to B.S. track Nursing major.

 - Be fully admitted to Bemidji State University.

-- Have a cumulative GPA of 2.5 or higher.
+- Achieved a minimum cumulative GPA of 2.5 in previous RN program

 - Submit a Department of Nursing application.

 - Be licensed to practice as a registered nurse or be a graduate with state license pending in Minnesota, Wisconsin or North Dakota.
 Full admission to the program requires unencumbered licensure.

 - Have internet access suitable for delivery of online courses, practice experiences and peer collaboration.

 - Students must reside in Minnesota, North Dakota or Wisconsin and student must have an unencumbered RN license from the state in which they reside (must have RN License prior to starting NRSG 4116/NRSG 4120).
 If a student has an encumbered RN license, they are not eligible for admittance to the program.
 If a student changes states of residency while in the program, may not be able to continue in the program unless they move to North Dakota, Wisconsin or Minnesota.
 If a student changes states of residency, they must notify the Department of Nursing.